What I Learned From Visiting 50 California Dispensaries

 Premium product, premium prices

-There are more vendors than ever selling their products to cannabis retailers.
+There are more products than ever to choose from.
 In fact, California dispensaries are inundated with requests to work with brands offering flower, edibles and other infused products, technology and security solutions, and much more.
-The stream of vendors is so endless, many dispensaries have to designate special procedures to meet with potential partners.
+The stream of vendors is so endless, many dispensaries have special procedures to meet with potential partners.

 The black market flourishes